Bodhith/Health_Badge_Assignment/README.md

 # HEALTHBADGE_ASSIGNMENT

-Webpage is responsive.
+Webpage is responsive. <br />
-Since localhost, the CORS are set to 'Allow All'.
-User doesn't have to fill all the input fields, but atleast one is madatory.
+Since localhost, the CORS are set to 'Allow All'. <br /> User doesn't have to fill all the input fields, but atleast one is madatory. <br />

 Important Instructions:
 1) Press 'Enter' on keyboard when done with entering user feilds.